dandumitru27/BabelCitizen/README.md

 It was developed fast as an MVP, put online on babelcitizen.com, but it's now discontinued as it did not get enough traction.

+### Project set-up

+Create an empty SQL Server database named BabelCitizen, check the connection string in appsettings.json, then run the project which will create the tables using the Entity Framework migrations.
+Use the script [populate_database.sql](/populate_database.sql) from the root folder to get initial songs in the database, it now adds 37 songs in 3 languages.

 ![home](https://i.imgur.com/Hmzjpt9.png)

 ![song](https://i.imgur.com/foyHmz2.png)